HarryPaniccc/DnD/World of Helodaria/Ruina.md

 ### [[Guilds of Ruina]]
 Ruina is well connected along its roadways - particularly the [[Platinum Highroad]].
 Many trading guilds from around the world and local have a stake in the country.

-- The [[Platinum Scale]] is a merchant's guild, the oldest in Ruina.
-- The [[Windcarrier Guild]] is a mercantile guild with a small presence in [[Midvale]] and around the ports of Ruina.
-It deals mainly with oceanic trading.

 ---
 # OLD STUFF BELOW HERE (Infinity text)